sowtschi/CSVWriter/README.md

 # CSVWriter

-Simple CSV-Writer with Test Data.
+Simple CSV-Writer in Java.

+- Test Data: Pairs of Answers and Questions